Amandine21/TCP-Server/README.md

 error checking.
 Finally, the listen() function was called, and the backlog was set to 30 to account for a large load that could be queued up.
 There was also error checking associated with the function.\
-&emsp;The else statement would execute the client-side.
+&emsp; The else statement would execute the client-side.
 The domain was defined as IPv4, the port number was defined as the passed port number, and the address was initialized as the passed address.
 Then the connect function was called using the sockaddr_in struct, along with the sock fd file descriptor.
 There was an error check associated with the connect function by